 The audio LED turns green when there is a two-way audio communication.
-For example, when personnel ask if a patient is okay after a coughing fit detection.

 SD card slot

 NOTICE

 - Risk of damage to SD card.
 Don't use sharp tools, metal objects, or excessive force when inserting or removing the SD card.
 Use your fingers to insert and remove the card. - Risk of data loss and corrupted recordings.
 Unmount the SD card from the device's web interface before removing it.
 Don't remove the SD card while the product is running.